Rank Promotions

-We are affiliated with two world class international martial arts organizations.
-The first is Jujitsu American, of which I have been a member of and support for the past 18 years.
+We are affiliated with three world class international martial arts organizations.
+The first is Jujitsu America, of which we have been a member of and support for the past 20+ years.
 The second is The United States Judo Federation.
-Both of these organizations are non-profit and exist for the mutual benefit of all who participate in them.
+The third is Small Circle Jujitsu.
+All of these organizations are non-profit and exist for the mutual benefit of all who participate in them.
 Jujitsu America “JA” and The United States Judo Association ”USJA” differ in that JA’s governing body and membership are comprised of many different styles of martial arts combined with Jujitsu.
 It has no formal requirements for jujitsu rank promotions except to that of Black belt.
 It leaves the structure and promotion of the students up to the discretion of the Head Instructor.
 The USJA has a formal testing procedure and requirements for each rank.
 The USJA is an Organization that supports the sport of JUDO.
 As a member of JA or USJA a student will be ranked in an international organization and enjoy the privilege of having his or her rank recognized by any other affiliated organization.
 If you wish to compete in Judo tournaments you must be registered with either the USJA or another internationally recognized judo organization.

 So what does all this mean and what does it cost?